jvpdls/usd-to-brl-converter/README.md

 This is a simple browser extension that converts USD (US Dollar) to BRL (Brazilian Real).

+## How it works

+The extension will search for values in USD on a given web page.
+It will analyse values preceded by $ and US$ symbols.

 ## Screenshots

 ### Before running the conversion